-Our experienced RedShirts[TM] are ready to meet with you one-on-one at our conveniently located Medicare Information Centers.
+Our experienced RedShirtssM are ready to meet with you one-on-one at our conveniently located Medicare Information Centers.

-Here, we'll help you understand all of the Medicare Advantage plan options and make sure you choose the best plan.
-As Western New York's largest Medicare Advantage plan, we do more to keep our members healthy.
-So you can enjoy retirement your way.
+Here, we'll help you understand all of the Medicare Advantage plan options and make sure you choose the best plan so you can enjoy retirement your way.